AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 ## Quick Start

-1. Install Java 17 if you computer does not already have it.
+1. Install Java 17 if your computer does not already have it.
 The instructions for how to do so can be found [here](https://se-education.org/guides/tutorials/javaInstallation.html).

 2. Download the `.jar` file from our latest [Github Release](https://github.com/AY2526S1-CS2103T-T16-4/tp/releases).